 Play around and get creative.
-The “Toilet” washboard just has a very basic frame, while the “Shaving and Laundry” one has a teeny little shelf make from ice cream sticks.
+The “Toilet” washboard just has a very basic frame, while the “Shaving and Laundry” one has a teeny little shelf made from ice cream sticks.
 Don’t you think they’re just soooooo adorable?
-Add a string to the back and your done.
+Add a string to the back and you’re done.

 I’d love to know what you think of the miniature washboard?
 Would you hang them in your Christmas tree?

 If you like the idea of making miniature washboards for your Christmas tree don’t forget to pin it for later.

 If you don’t want to go to all that trouble and find some of the materials we used, we’ve got you covered Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us come up with more crafty ideas to share with you 😉